jjhenkel/code-vectors-artifact/INSTALL.md

 NOTE: can take up to `3 hours` and `4 GB` of space.
 (Runtime on a 4-core desktop machine is about an hour.)

-If you were able to run the above three command successfully you have done the following:
+If you were able to run the first three commands (listed above) you have done the following:

 1. Used our `spec2image` tool to create a docker image (locally) containing the `redis` program's source files and steps to build that program from those source files.
 2. Built that program (in a container) with our custom version of GCC 7.2.0 running our `c2ocaml` plugin.